HIMSNews Brief

 Bottom Line

 This is a better setup than HIMS had six months ago.
-Having both JPMorgan coverage and a deeper Lilly relationship removes two risks: obscurity and supplier dependency.
+JPMorgan coverage and a deeper Lilly relationship remove two risks: obscurity and supplier dependency.
 But the stock is still a binary bet dressed up as a growth story.
-If the FDA cracks down hard on compounding, the Lilly partnership becomes a lifeline rather than a growth lever.
+If the FDA cracks down hard on compounding, the Lilly partnership becomes a lifeline, not a growth lever.
 If compounding stays legal, the partnership is pure upside.
-The number to watch is GLP-1 revenue contribution in the next earnings report, because that tells you how exposed the company really is to a single regulatory decision.
+The number to watch: GLP-1 revenue contribution in the next earnings report.
+That tells you how exposed the company really is to a single regulatory decision.

 There's no existing Basis Report for HIMS yet.
 Generate a free HIMS investment report here.